What will transfer?

 I have earned an associate degree

-Students who earn an associate degree designed for transfer such as the AAOT (Oregon Associate of Arts Oregon Transfer), AA-DTA or AS-DTA (Washington Direct Transfer Agreement), or IGETC (California Intersegmental General Education Transfer Curriculum) will have completed many of the Linfield Curriculum (LC) requirements.
-A full transcript evaluation will be completed for transfer applicants for degree planning and enrollment purposes.
+Students who earn an associate degree designed for transfer (e.g. the AAOT (Oregon Associate of Arts Oregon Transfer), AA-DTA or AS-DTA (Washington Direct Transfer Agreement), or IGETC (California Intersegmental General Education Transfer Curriculum)) prior to matriculation will have completed many of the Linfield Curriculum (LC) requirements.
+A full transcript evaluation will be completed for applicants for degree planning and enrollment purposes.

 If you have earned a transferable associate degree you may be required to take additional courses upon entering Linfield to satisfy Linfield Curriculum (LC) requirements.
 You will take, at most, two Linfield Curriculum courses from two of four categories: Ultimate Questions (UQ), Vital Past (VP), Global Pluralisms (GP), and U.S. Pluralisms (US).
 You will also be required to complete the upper-division course requirement from any of the six Modes of Inquiry and take the Writing-Intensive Course(s) in your major (MWI).
 All students must also meet the requirements for a bachelor's degree.